corbindavenport/corbindavenport.github.io/software.md

 ### [ImageShare](https://imgshare.corbin.io/)

-ImageShare is a lightweight web app for uploading images.
-It was originally designed as a replacement for the Nintendo 3DS Image Share Service, accessible through the Nintendo 3DS/2DS Browser, but it also works on many other basic/legacy web browsers.
+ImageShare is a web app for sending images and videos to another device, designed for low-end and legacy web browsers.
+It supports both HTTP and HTTPS, uses QR codes and shortlinks for transfers, and has a static design for fast performance.
+ImageShare was originally designed as a replacement for the [Nintendo 3DS Image Share Service](https://web.archive.org/web/20170822055326/https://www.nintendo.com/3ds/image-share), and has additional features on Nintendo Wii U and 3DS consoles.

 ### [Snappy](https://thesnappy.app)